euvinkeel/euvinkeel.github.io/content/tart/4 - Rethinking how I take notes.md

 ![[Pasted image 20250518130152.png]]

 And I didn't like how making connections forced you to go into one of the pages to type in the name of the related topic you want as a wiki link.
 It makes sense, but I wanted a more structured and flow-chart view of things.
-I wanted to just drag and click to make an edge without typing, and specify encompassing weights (as discussed in the FIRe algorithm in [[Reading the Math Academy Way]]).
+I wanted to just drag and click to make an edge without typing, and specify encompassing weights (as discussed in the FIRe algorithm in [[2 - Reading the Math Academy Way]]).

 Then I learned about a feature I never ended up using: canvases!
 Turns out that it was a perfect fit.